 Set tours ran every 10 minutes, with about 20 people or so joining each one.
 It starts with a tour of some iconic memorabilia from the shows including Doctor Drake Ramoray’s costume, the dog statue, the Gellar cup and Joey’s VD advert, before heading onto the actual set.
 Even the leather trousers David Schwimmer actually wore are there!

 The tour then starts in Joey and Chandler’s flat.
 The way it’s done is so fun – the TV is showing re-runs, there was a pizza box in the fridge, and the canoe was even there for photo opportunities.
-Alex lounged in one of the lazy boys, got inquisitive in the kitchen, and I chilled next to Hugsy the penguin, and got my competitive stance on for snaps by the football table.
+Alex lounged in one of the lazy boys and got inquisitive in the kitchen.
+I chilled next to Hugsy the penguin and got my competitive stance on for snaps by the football table.

 You get time afterwards, when the host asks everyone to clear the space so you can get some clear apartment shots too.